sampan501/sampan501/README.md

 I'm a Ph.D. candidate at [Johns Hopkins](https://www.bme.jhu.edu/) in the [NeuroData](https://neurodata.io/) lab.

 I work on developing novel approaches to analyze data and use them to answer interesting biomedical problems.
-This involves leveraging machine learning approaches to enable powerful approaches in hypothesis testing, causal inference, etc. Most of these approaches are in open-source packages, including:
+This involves leveraging machine learning algorithms to enable powerful approaches in hypothesis testing, causal inference, etc. Most of these approaches are in open-source packages, including:

 - [hyppo](https://github.com/neurodata/hyppo): The Python package to use for multivariate hypothesis testing.
 - [scikit-tree](https://github.com/neurodata/scikit-tree): Scikit-learn compatible decision trees beyond those offered in scikit-learn.